CiscoDevNet/intersight-tfb-iks/README.md

 kubectl get pods --all-namespaces

 ### Deploy a sample "Hello IKS" App using Helm

+What use is a cluster without an App,rt?
+The workspace "sb_iksapp" accounts for this.
 Open "sb_iksapp" and Queue a plan manually.
 If successful, access the app with the loadbalancer IP: